kelpup/kelpup.github.io/Instructions/WindowsDownload.md

 Click the button and boot up the software.

-### Step 2 - Choosing USB Device
+### Step 3 - Choosing USB Device

 Upon booting up the software, the following option menu will greet you:

 <img src="Windows Instructions Images/SelectUSB.png" alt="Selecting a USB within Rufus" class="inline" height="450"/>

 The first step is to let Rufus know what device you'll be burning to.
 To do this, plug in your external USB, and navigate to the "Device" field of the menu.
 From there, select your personal USB.

-### Step 3 - Download and Select the Kelpup Linux Distro as Your ISO File
+### Step 4 - Select the Kelpup Linux Distro as Your ISO File

-Use this [Link](https://github.com/orgs/kelpup/repositories) to download our ISO.
-Make sure to download the file to somewhere you will remember.
+Once you have the ISO downloaded, make sure you know where it is downloaded on your computer.
 Then, click on the "Select" drop down to the right of the Boot Selection menu.

 <img src="Windows Instructions Images/SelectISO.png" alt="Selecting an ISO within Rufus" class="inline" height="450"/>

 Navigate to your Kelpup download, and select "open".

-### Step 4 - Burn the ISO
+### Step 5 - Burn the ISO

 Click on the "Start" button, leaving all other settings at default.